GitTimeraider/Subscription-Tracker-docker/README.md

 # Subscription Tracker

-Welcome to the most wonderfully mad way to track your subscriptions!
+Welcome to the most wonderfully mad way to track your subscriptions and other recurring costs.
 This application helps you manage all your recurring payments, from streaming services to software licenses, ensuring you never fall down the rabbit hole of forgotten subscriptions.

 ## Features